1967 Jammu and Kashmir Legislative Assembly election: Results

 The Indian National Congress won 61 seats in the state assembly, emerging as the winning party.
 Bakshi's National Conference won 8 seats and the Jana Sangh 3 seats.
 Three other seats were won by independent candidates, one of them by Ali Mohammed Naik of the Plebiscite Front.

 In the elections for the Lok Sabha, 5 of the 6 seats were won by the Congress, of which 2 were unopposed.
 The remaining seat was won by Bakshi Ghulam Mohammad of the National Conference, contesting from Srinagar.
 Scholar Sumantra Bose remarks that Bakshi might never have won a free election "at any point during his ten years in office", but he did so now holding the banner of Kashmiri regionalist resistance to New Delhi.

-Elected members
+Results by constituency

 Government formation

 On 17 March, a 14-member ministry headed by G. M. Sadiq was sworn in.
 The Cabinet ministers included Girdhari Lal Dogra, D. P. Dhar, Mohammed Ayub Khan, Peer Giasuddin and Kanwar Ranjit Singh.
 Abdul Gani Lone was among the Ministers of State, and Mufti Mohammed Sayeed was among the Deputy Ministers.